yarikoptic/numfocus.org/content/fellowship2013.rst

 ------------------
 Applicants will be notified within 2 months after the deadline.

-NumFOCUS publishes lists of Fellowship recipients on the website at NumFOCUS.org.
+Numfocus publishes lists of Fellowship recipients on the website at `<numfocus.org>`_.

 Activity Report/Program Evaluation
 ----------------------------------